rlk/site/articles/deconvolve/index.md

     fourier -l5 -T blur.bin
     convert -l5 blur.bin blur-fourier.tif

 The resulting frequency-domain amplitudes look like this.
-Again, there's not much to interpret visually here, except that there's not much information in `blur.tif` so the density of `blur-fourier.tif` is low.
+Again, there's very little to interpret visually here, except that there's not much information in `blur.tif` so the density of `blur-fourier.tif` is low.

 [![](blur-fourier.png)](blur-fourier.tif)

 ## Naive Deconvolution

 If frequency domain convolution is multiplication and deconvolution is division, then  we should be able to extract the unblurred image from `license.tif` by dividing in the frequency domain.
-To try it, compute the division as follows
+To do so, pass the `-D` option to `compute`.

     cp license.bin license-divide.bin
-    compute -l5 -D license-divide.bin shake.bin
+    compute -l5 -D license-divide.bin blur.bin

 Then convert the frequency domain division to the spatial domain using the inverse Fourier transform.